yuanqing/sketch-plugin-helper/README.md

 - Utility functions for the most common plugin tasks
 - A prescribed, convention-over-configuration directory structure for your plugin
 - Write plugin tests that make assertions on the result of running your plugin code, including asserting that the actual resulting Sketch file matches an expected Sketch file
-- All the tools you need – builder, linter, test runner – available via an intuitive CLI (`sph`), bundled in a single dependency
+- All the tools you need – builder, linter, test runner – available via an intuitive CLI (`sketch`), bundled in a single dependency

 *The above is also a list of the key differences between `sketch-plugin-helper` and [`skpm`](https://github.com/skpm/skpm).*